Image by DarkWorkX at Pixabay

 You can lose your sense of self – your identity.
 Some retired people don’t seem to have a purpose and flounder, wondering who they are now that they no longer have their careers.
 Their sense of self and self-worth is gone.

 Instead, your identity is based on who you are?
-(Hint: think of Part Four in this series.)
+(Hint: think back to Part Four in this series.)

 Instead, who you are is based on your authentic self, character traits, values, and principles.